batuakdogan/BatuAkdogan/README.md

 - 👋 Hi, I’m Batu Akdoğan
 - 👀 I’m interested in ...
-Object oriented programming
+Back-End
 - 🌱 I’m currently learning ...
 Java & Spring
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... batudev21@gmail.com